FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 ##### CHUNK 2

-- Set up the messaging functionality.Overlay forms are ready , just need the data and textbox with characted count.
-- Improve authentication system by using the email & password to login , Implement email and contact verification for new account and build custom password reset functionality where user is prompted to confirm their contact before resetting their password.
-- Look for a good email service to integrate....
-If it works once it definately will work for everything.
-- Build interface , then work on functionality once I have settled on a good email provider.
+- Test email (nodemailer) and sms functionality.
+Messaging just needs contact info and data.
+- Finalize of password reset , authentication using email account.
 - Cleanup update forms logic.
 Ensure CRUD functionalites for all forms are working.
 Cleanup console.logs().
-- Correct back btn...
-Make path defined eliminating screen freeze and the form loop.
-Best done by homebtn.
+- Correct back btn by saving the from variable where needbe
-  .
-Release software for user feedback.
+- Release software for user feedback.
-- Learn how to make cashew nuts.
+- Learn how to make cashew nuts - We heat to bring out the flavour ....
+Heat till brown.
+Alot of it will make them bitter.
 - Build the messaging platform where contact info will be retrieved from server.
 - Scrap away student authentication only tutor and admin to login.
 - Build church app backend with inspiration from Elimu Hub sidebar and porfolio form and card components.